-Note: Applications for exemption from NREM 100-3 must be made within the first year of study in any program that requires NREM 100-3 and Conservation This course introduces past, present and future issues in natural resources management and conservation.
+Note: Applications for exemption from NREM 100-3 must be made within the first year of study in any program that requires NREM 100-3

+NREM 101-3 Introduction to Natural Resources Management and Conservation This course introduces past, present and future issues in natural resources management and conservation.
 Guest speakers share their professional experiences working in various fields of natural resources management.
 Students learn to think critically about the multidisciplinary nature of resource management and they provide solutions to complex, real-world problems.